nemnesia/symbol-bootstrap/README.md

 * [`symbol-bootstrap renewCertificates`](docs/renewCertificates.md) - It renews the SSL certificates of the node regenerating the node.csr.pem files but reusing the current private keys.
 * [`symbol-bootstrap report`](docs/report.md) - it generates reStructuredText (.rst) reports describing the configuration of each node.
 * [`symbol-bootstrap resetData`](docs/resetData.md) - It removes the data keeping the generated configuration, certificates, keys and block 1.
-* [`symbol-bootstrap run`](docs/run.md) - It boots the network via docker using the generated `docker-compose.yml` file and configuration.
+* [`symbol-bootstrap run`](docs/run.md) - It boots the network via docker using the generated `compose.yml` file and configuration.
 The config and compose methods/commands need to be called before this method.
-This is just a wrapper for the `docker-compose up` bash call.
+This is just a wrapper for the `docker compose up` bash call.
 * [`symbol-bootstrap start`](docs/start.md) - Single command that aggregates config, compose and run in one line!
-* [`symbol-bootstrap stop`](docs/stop.md) - It stops the docker-compose network if running (symbol-bootstrap started with --detached).
-This is just a wrapper for the `docker-compose down` bash call.
+* [`symbol-bootstrap stop`](docs/stop.md) - It stops the docker compose network if running (symbol-bootstrap started with --detached).
+This is just a wrapper for the `docker compose down` bash call.
 * [`symbol-bootstrap updateVotingKeys`](docs/updateVotingKeys.md) - It updates the voting files containing the voting keys when required.
 * [`symbol-bootstrap verify`](docs/verify.md) - It tests the installed software in the current computer reporting if there is any missing dependency, invalid version, or software related issue.
 * [`symbol-bootstrap wizard`](docs/wizard.md) - An utility command that will help you configuring node!